jkwchui/chem-jon-hk/docs/chem/lessons/Y1/Week3/README.md

 * **E**: Tue Sep 22 10:00-11:00
 * **G**: Fri Sep 25 10:00-11:00

 If you are **NOT** on campus, part of this lesson is packaged as the following link.
+This will happen *after* our first session on Tuesday.

 <a href="./SessionP" class="el-button el-button--warning">Session Physical: Modus operanti 🛠</a>